 - May 1 for Fall semester

-- Final & International Student Orientation (Mandatory) Spring 2020: January 16
+- Final & International Student Orientation (Mandatory) Spring 2021: TBD

-- Final & International Student Orientation (Mandatory) Fall 2020: August 24*
+- Final & International Student Orientation (Mandatory) Fall 2020: TBD

 See full academic calendars here.

 FRESHMEN Welcome Week Programs are scheduled for the few days before classes begin.
 A combination of mandatory and optional programs are offered.
 Mandatory programs are for both Residential and Commuting Students.
 Student's over the age of 25 will receive an invitation to an abridged welcome program taking place during the first week of class.

 For questions regarding Orientation dates, please contact the Office of Admissions at 609-652-4261 or toll-free at 1-866-772-2885.

 Once you receive your I-20 and supplemental documents from Stockton, please visit the Pre-Departure page for more useful information such as applying for you F-1/J-1 visa, health services and insurance.